Constructing lattice surfaces with prescribed Veech groups: an algorithm: The algorithm

-The results of the previous sections naturally suggest an algorithm to construct all unit-area translation surfaces with a given lattice Veech group $\Gamma$ in any given stratum $\mathcal{H}_1(d_1,\dots,d_\kappa)$.
-We highlight the main steps of this construction here, proving Theorem \ref{alg_existence}.
+The constructive results of the previous sections suggest an algorithm (Algorithm \ref{the_algorithm}) which returns all translation surfaces with a given lattice Veech group $\Gamma$ in any given stratum $\mathcal{H}_1(d_1,\dots,d_\kappa)$.
+We highlight the main steps of this algorithm here, providing necessary references and further commentary in italics.
+Recall that $G$ is a given finite set of generators of the lattice $\Gamma\le\mathrm{SL}_2\mathbb{R}$.